jbcodeforce/ML-studies/docs/ml/generative-ai.md

 The model is based on the [eleuther](https://www.eleuther.ai/) (a non-profit AI research lab focusing on Large models) with 6b parameter model named Pythia.
 On top of this model, Databricks created human generated prompts (around $15k).

+## Model Evaluation

+There are web sites to evaluate existing LLMs, but they are based on public data, and may not perform well in the context of a specific use case with private data.

+The methodology looks like:

+* Downselect models based on specific use case and tasks
+* Human calibration of the models: understand behavior on certain tasks, fine tune prompts and assess against a ground truth using cosine-sim.
+Rouge scores can be used to compare summarizations, based on statistical word similarity scoring.
+* Automated evaluation of models: test scenario with deep data preparation, was is a good answer.
+LLM can be used as a judge: variables used are accuracy, coherence, factuality, completeness.
+Model card
+* ML Ops integration, self correctness

+Considerations

+* Licensing / copyright
+* Operational
+* Flexibility
+* Language support

 ## Some interesting readings